 I will admit that I was not found of the particular pasta dish I tried a couple years ago at the MoCo location.
 It was underwhelming and left me feeling like something was lacking.
 However, that is the only dish I have ever had there that didn’t knock me off my socks.

-I feel like Sietsems isn’t ordering wisely on the menu.
+I feel like Sietsema isn’t ordering wisely on the menu.
 Sure, you might say that you should be able to order just about anything off a menu and be pleased if it is a good restaurant.
 I do feel though that being smart about what you order is an essential part of a good dining experience.
 I tend to order at a restaurant based on what I think will be the best taste/value.
 Getting to know a restaurants strengths and weaknesses can help make that decision.
-If you are a smart diner, you will be strategic about how you order at any restaurant.
 Plus, I have had a wide variety of dishes at this restaurant that I have loved.
 That’s a large enough sample to say it’s not a fluke that I had a couple good meals here.
 This may not be the best restaurant in DC, but it by no means deserves zero stars.
 The food alone should deserve at least three stars.

 For our main course, I got the glazed cedar plank salmon, served with broccolini and whipped potatoes.
 Amy got the goat cheese ravioli with butternut squash.
 Meg got the cauliflower streak with broccolini and whipped potatoes.

 I haven’t been to a Founding Farmers location in nearly two years, so I got a reminder of why I love this place so much.
-This dish combined sweet and savory in a delicious glaze on top of a piece of fish that came right apart with the touch of the fork.
+This dish combined sweet and savory in a delicious glaze on top of a piece of fish that fell apart with the touch of the fork.
 This is the melt in your mouth kind of salmon that was so satisfying after a long day at work.
 Paired with some vegetables and potatoes, this meal felt light but filling.
-So often I end up getting heavy dishes here, but I actually got a nutritious meal that didn’t steer me too far off my eating plan.

-That was until Meg and I decided to split a rather large piece of vanilla bean cheesecake.
+Then, Meg and I decided to split a rather large piece of vanilla bean cheesecake.
 We dug into this dessert so quickly that I didn’t even stop to take a picture.
 I found one online that doesn’t even do it justice.
 This cheesecake was very white, almost looking (and tasting) like vanilla bean ice cream.
 The use of vanilla bean was welcomed and apparent.
-There was no doubt that this cheesecake used real vanilla bean.
-It really did remind me of a less cold ice cream with a different texture.
 The cheesecake itself was divinely creamy.
-From the first bite, I felt utter euphoria as I swallowed that creamy vanilla goodness.
+From the first bite, I felt utter euphoria.
 I was reminded how good Founding Farmers’ pastry game is.
 This dessert renewed my desire to learn how to make cheesecake.
-I just might experiment soon now that I have a springform pan.

 I know that I will be leaving DC soon, so I wanted to visit Founding Farmers one more time before I go.
 Even though it has been awhile since I have visited, Founding Farmers will always hold a special place in my heart though.
 DC has so many great restaurants to try, and this restaurant should be ranked among them.